aweymo-ui/zotero_intro/content/3_building.md

 ## Data Limits

 This is an appropriate time to mention that **Zotero is free up to 300 MB**, after which tiered storage is available at a subscription fee.
-There is also a functionality to link your Zotero storage with a Web Distributed Authoring and Versioning (WebDAV) service, which the more technically adept may be interested in reading [more about here](https://www.zotero.org/support/sync){:target="_blank" rel="noopener"}.
+Most PDF files can be compressed or `optimized` up to 95% and you won't notice a big difference for text based documents.
+One of the most popular platforms to do this is Adobe Acrobat.

+Out of frustration with the University making Adobe Acrobat less accessible to students (see if you can apply for [a license here](https://support.uidaho.edu/TDClient/40/Portal/KB/ArticleDet?ID=2696)){:target="_blank" rel="noopener"} , I developed an open source [pdf_compressor](https://github.com/Scholarly-Projects/pdf_compressor){:target="_blank" rel="noopener"}  tool for compressing PDF files to varying degrees.
+All of the instructions you need to run the tool in the setup.md file, but you may need to be comfortable working in Python environments or it may be a steep learning curve.

+You will see various free sites on the web that will compress PDF files but I haven't found one that explicitly states that they won't share your data, or that the processed PDF file wont contain viruses afterwards, so be cautious!

 **For the majority of you:**